-The Bragg's law calculator helps you explore the Bragg's diffraction, a fundamental tool for investigating the structure of a crystal.
-Read on if you want to learn more about the Bragg's diffraction law and Bragg's equation.
-In the following text, we also explain how to use the equation and where the Bragg's law finds its application.
+This Bragg's law calculator helps you explore Bragg's diffraction, a fundamental tool for investigating the structure of a crystal.
+Read on if you want to learn more about Bragg's diffraction law and Bragg's equation.
+The following text explains how to use the equation and where Bragg's law finds its application.

 Bragg's diffraction law

-The electromagnetic waves, like X-rays, are a great tool to learn about the structure of matter.
-The Bragg's diffraction law shows why.
+Electromagnetic waves, like X-rays, are an excellent tool for learning about the structure of matter.
+Bragg's diffraction law shows why.

-The Bragg's equation is the condition for the angle of the incident wave for which the maximum of the diffraction pattern occurs.
-The formula is
+Bragg's equation is the condition for the angle of the incident wave for which the maximum of the diffraction pattern occurs.
+The formula is:

-d [m]is the interplanar distance, the distance between consecutive layers of atoms,
+- – Interplanar distance, the distance between consecutive layers of atoms; and

 How to use Bragg's law calculator